Atashnezhad/NLP_Proj2/README.md

 The main data frame was analyzed and the following were observed.

-- It is seen that both categories are pretty close.
+- It was observed seen that both categories are pretty close.
 Space has a higher percentage of 'link', 'rich:video', and 'self' while Nasa has more 'image' numbers.
-- Again It is seen that both categories are pretty close in terms of 'over_18'. a higher number of people in space answered 'False' to the column 'over_18'.
-NASA has a lower average word count compare to Space with a smaller standard deviation. let's look at the plt.hist and compare it with space.
+- NASA has a lower average word count compare to Space with a smaller standard deviation. let's look at the plt.hist and compare it with space.
 A similar plot provided above but here bar plots are side by side.
 - Both subcategories are pretty close in terms of word count.
 However, the space category has some long texts above 500.
-- For the sentiment score, it is seen that both mean and std are pretty close.
-It seems both SPACE and NASA forums are pretty close!
-Let's plot both NASA and space.
+- For the sentiment score, it is observed that both mean and std are pretty close.
+It seems both SPACE and NASA forums are pretty close.
 - It is seen that the negative sentiment scores for space are a little bit higher than NASA.
 People who are in NASA discussion have a more positive attitude compared to people who are in space discussion.
-Let's double-check it and do the summation of sentiments for both space and NASA.
-Also, the Space has more words compare to NASA.
-- Let's focus on text and do count vectorize on data.
-Three steps are taken as follows:
+- Count vectorizing on data was done in folowing three steps:
-  - Add some stop words to the general list
+  - Stop words were added to a list
-  - Apply the new list of stop words list (extend)
+  - New list of stop words was made (extend)
-  - Apply count vectorize to the data

-- Let's see the top words in NASA, SPACE, and then see the top overlap words.
-  - As it is seen these two topics are very close!
-The top words for NASA are space, earth, NASA, moon which have three out of four similar to space.
-- Check out the Number of characters present in each sentence.
+  - Count vectorizing was applied

 - Average word length in each sentence.
-Again both topics are pretty close in term of average word length, sentiment score and, number fo characters.
+Both topics are pretty close in term of average word length, sentiment score and, number fo characters.
 <p align="center">
   <img src="Figures/plot_03_6.png" >
 </p>